 Your browser, as well as Boostrap, comes with built-in form validation, but when it comes to checkboxes, the validation options are limited.
 I created a form with three checkboxes, and the user is required to check at least one.
 Bootstrap only performs ‘required’ validation on checkboxes, which, in this case, won’t work, because only one – and any one – of the checkboxes is actually required.
 Here’s how to address this:Continue reading “Custom checkbox form validation with (or without) Bootstrap”

-I have been receiving more and more spam through one of my sites’ contact form, which uses Contact Form 7.
+I have been receiving more and more spam through the contact form of one of my sites, which uses Contact Form 7.
 To help stop this, I created a simple custom function that blocks contact form messages that contain specific words, without any additional plugins or services.

 Command line tools generally produce some kind of output on the screen.
 This output is actually two (or more) streams, and these streams can be handled independently.

 Until recently, I was using my Ubiquiti EdgeRouter in bridge mode.
 I had my LAN on one ethernet port, and my wireless access point was connected to another ethernet port.
 Then I configured a bridge between the LAN and wireless AP ports.
 Logically, this made sense.
 However, this forces the EdgeRouter to do network switching duties, which it does entirely in software, and this is very SLOW.
 Even Ubiquiti states upfront that running in bridge mode will affect performance.
 Don’t use bridge mode.

 After switching to Telus Optik, I wanted to take advantage of Telus IPv6 support, using my Ubiquiti Edgerouter Lite.
 After a lot of googling, I was able to put enough pieces together to get full IPv6 working across my network.
 This configuration will work with EdgeOS 1.9.0, and should work with versions of EdgeOS going back at least to 1.7.0.